By their fruit you shall know them

 In Jamaica’s fertile soil, amidst the destruction of hurricane Sandy, shoots of new growth are already emerging.
 As the Lausanne ‘Call to Action’ takes root around the world, what response will it find in the soil of local churches and Christian organisations?
 Will it face a stony silence, be eaten up by armchair critics, or overwhelmed by competing priorities?
 Or will it produce signs of hope amidst a growing climate of despair?
 By their fruit you shall know them.

-1 A Rocha seeks to minimise unnecessary air-travel through phone conferencing and offsets all its flights through www.climatestewards.net
+1 A Rocha seeks to minimize unnecessary air-travel through phone conferencing and offsets all its flights through www.climatestewards.net